StateMapper/StateMapper/documentation/manuals/DEVELOPERS.md

 | extract | extract precepts and status from parsed objects |
 | controller + api | route calls and prepare data for the templates |

-The daemon throws spiders (one per type of bulletin), which throw workers (one per day and type of bulletin).
-Workers call the parser (parse layer), which call the fetcher (fetch layer) every time it needs (once for the daily summary, and often many time more for sub-documents).
-Then the workers, if configured to, can call the extractor (extract layer) on the parsed object to convert it to *entities* (*institutions*, *companies* and *people*), *precepts* (small texts) and *statuses* (tiny pieces of information).
-The controller and api layers are only here to route HTTP and CLI calls to the frontend GUI, and to each processing layer separately.
+- The daemon throws spiders (one per type of bulletin), which throw workers (one per day and type of bulletin).
+- Workers call the parser (parse layer), which call the fetcher (fetch layer) every time it needs (once for the daily summary, and often many times more for sub-documents).
+- Then the workers, if configured to, can call the extractor (extract layer) on the parsed object to convert it to *entities* (*institutions*, *companies* and *people*), *precepts* (small texts) and *statuses* (tiny pieces of information).
+- The controller and api layers are only here to route HTTP and CLI calls to the frontend GUI, and to each processing layer separately.

 ![Classes diagram](../classes_diagram.png)